Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Light curve fitting

 Our choice of input parameters was informed by the desire to test the effect of placing Gaussian priors on observables from the Doppler tomography and our stellar characterisation (see \cref{sec:star}).

-As the Doppler tomography observation presented in T17 measured a prograde orbit at high significance, we placed a prior of $-90<\lambda<90$ deg to exclude retrograde solutions.
+As the Doppler tomography observation presented in T17 measures a prograde orbit at high significance, we placed a prior of $-90<\lambda<90$ deg to exclude retrograde solutions.
 With this taken into account, the combination of the transit light curve and the Doppler tomography still cannot distinguish between solutions with $\{b,i_\star,\lambda\}$ and $\{-b,-i_\star,-\lambda\}$.
-By applying the constraint of $b>0$ and letting $i_\star$ vary in the full range of -90 deg $<i_\star<$ 90 deg, our model will sample the only solution that exists within these limits.
+By applying the constraint of $b>0$ and letting $i_\star$ vary in the full range of -90 deg $<i_\star<$ 90 deg\footnote{As for all of our runs without a Gaussian prior on $b$ we saw that $b\rightarrow0$ in the sampling, but the Doppler tomography suggests that $b$ is nonzero with high significance, for the remainder of the study we assume that the solution with positive $b$ exists for $0<i_\star<90$ deg.
+However, our results cannot distinguish between results with negative $b$ for any given solution.}, our model will sample the only solution that exists within these limits.
 This is explained in greater detail in \cref{sec:tomography}.

 As described in \cref{sec:intro}, large degeneracies exist between the measurements of many of the parameters listed above, and previous studies \citep[e.g.][]{Barnesk13,Masudak13} have demonstrated that large disagreements in the measured asymmetric parameters can arise depending on the choice of free and fixed parameters within the model.
 We present a detailed investigation of this in \cref{sec:transit_fit}, where we test the effect of fixing and varying different parameters when fitting the \textit{CHEOPS} and \textit{Spitzer} light curves separately and together.